arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 fun launch(target: Target, nuke: Nuke): Option<Impacted> = Some(Impacted)
 ```

-It's easy to work with [`Option`](/docs/datatypes/option) if your lang supports monad comprehensions or special syntax.
+It's easy to work with [`Option`](/docs/datatypes/option) if your lang supports monad comprehensions or special syntax for them.
-In Kotlin, Kategory provides monadic comprehensions for all datatypes for which a [`Monad`](/docs/typeclasses/monad) instance exists
+Kategory provides monadic comprehensions for all datatypes for which a [`Monad`](/docs/typeclasses/monad) instance exists built atop corutines.

 ```kotlin
 fun attackOption(): Option<Impacted> =